Foča ethnic cleansing: Attack against the civilian population

 At the outset of the Bosnian War, Serb forces attacked the non-Serb civilian population in Eastern Bosnia.
 Once towns and villages were securely in their hands, Serb forces—i.e. the military, the police, the paramilitaries and, sometimes, even Serb villagers—applied the same pattern: Bosniak houses and apartments were systematically ransacked or burnt down while Bosniak civilians were rounded up or captured and, sometimes, beaten or killed in the process.
 Men and women were separated, with many of the men detained in local camps.

+The Republika Srpska authorities held some Bosniaks in concentration camps in Foča before they were systematically executed.

-Thirteen mosques including the Aladža Mosque were destroyed and the 22,500 Muslims who made up the majority of inhabitants fled.
-Only about 10 Muslims remained at the end of the conflict.
+Thirteen mosques including the Aladža Mosque were destroyed and the 22,500 Bosniaks who made up the majority of inhabitants fled.
+Only about 10 Bosniaks remained at the end of the conflict.
 In January 1994, the Serb authorities renamed Foča "Srbinje" (Србиње), meaning "place of the Serbs" (from Srbi Serbs and -nje which is a Slavic locative suffix).
+In 2004, the Constitutional Court of Bosnia and Herzegovina declared the name change unconstitutional, and reverted it back to Foča.

 Those that managed to escape the ethnic cleansing settled in the city of Rožaje until the war ended.